justinwoo/purescript-simple-json/docs/quickstart.md

         log ("Failed to parse the input as an integer: " <> show errs)
 ```

-Like before, we had to supply explicit type annotations to ensure that the compiler can correctly decode these fields.
+Like before, we had to supply explicit type annotations to ensure that the compiler can correctly decode these fields from JSON.

 In the case where we want to decode `null` values, the compiler must resolve the decoded type as a `Nullable`, either through explicit annotation or in the context of another function.